pluralsight/guides/faq.md

 - (Future) **Bring knowledge to other countries**.
 Your content can be translated by a community of bilingual and passionate about their countries receiving knowledge, to be shared with other countries who don't have a deep understanding of the English language.

 ### Some bonus reasons to a contribute a tutorial here!

- *All of these awesome benefits*

- * Help the world
-    You'll be helping spread useful knowledge to the developer community
+* **Help the world**.
+You'll help spread useful knowledge.

- * Improve your HackerNews karma
-    -You'll get early access to high-quality articles before anyone else to post
- * Learn from great content
-    -You'll get the latest knowledge coming from our authors about interesting programming topics

- * Free subscription to Pluralsight.com
-    -As a small thank-you, you'll get Pluralsight for free.
+* **Free subscription to Pluralsight.com**.
+As a small thank-you, you'll get Pluralsight for free.
 Stay up-to-date on all programming topics.
-A $299 value!
+This is worth $299.

- * Exclusive access to our Slack to network with other top developers -Make awesome connections with other top programmers who are also involved.
+* **Network with other important members of the community**.
+We'll give you exclusive access to our community Slack, to make awesome connections with others who are involved.

- * Explore opportunities to earn supplemental income -We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses!
+* **Explore opportunities to earn supplemental income**.
+We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses.

- * Free access to the next hack.summit() conference for you and your friends -Get your own special code you can give out!
+* **Free access to the next hack.summit() conference for you and your friends**.
+Get your own special code you can give out!

 ### What types of tutorials are appropriate to post?